What is the Spec MX-5 Challenge Invitational Series?

 How do I qualify for an Invitational?

-Invitational drivers may apply to be invited to an event.
+Invitational drivers must apply to be invited to an event.
 Spec MX-5 Challenge is looking for drivers who have an interesting, racing relevant story.
 The relevant story could be a sim racing background, success in karting, special background including educational or gender or nationality, military service, age, success in another form of racing or something we haven’t thought of that might appeal to future drivers in the Series.

 The Series is also looking for drivers capable of funding or raising funding for their Invitational run.
 Ideally, drivers would be in a position to raise funds for their Invitational event and for the Championship, should they qualify.